Pfizer Building: Early history

 The structure at 219 East 42nd Street was completed in 1910 and was renovated in 1963.
 Plans for a 32-story office building next door at 235 East 42nd Street, at the northwest corner with Second Avenue, were filed in early 1959.
 The structure, designed by Emery Roth & Sons and constructed by the Diesel Construction Company, would house the pharmaceutical company Pfizer's international offices and some domestic offices.
-A groundbreaking ceremony took place in June 4, 1959, and Pfizer moved into 235 East 42nd Street in April 1961.
+A groundbreaking ceremony took place on June 4, 1959, and Pfizer moved into 235 East 42nd Street in April 1961.

 Initially, Pfizer occupied 18 floors at 235 East 42nd Street, employing 1,000 workers there.
 Among the structure's other early tenants was the manufacturer Electrolux, the Taiwanese mission to the United Nations, the Alexander Hamilton Institute, and a branch of Chase Manhattan Bank.
 At the time of its opening, 235 East 42nd Street was 85% occupied.
-The New York Times described 235 East 42nd Street as one of several structures built as part of a "building boom" on Second Avenue between 40th and 45th streets.
+In 1963, The New York Times described 235 East 42nd Street as one of several structures built as part of a "building boom" on Second Avenue between 40th and 45th streets.

-Pfizer subsequently expanded its headquarters in 1974.
+Pfizer expanded its headquarters in 1974.
 Hoffmann Architects renovated 235 East 42nd Street in 1998, adding an artwork by Brian Clarke to the ceiling.
 The two structures were insufficient for Pfizer's headquarters.
 The company acquired a nearby building at 685 Third Avenue in 2003, at which point it leased space in five other buildings in the area, including the Daily News Building just south of 235 East 42nd Street.

 Pfizer sale and Werner purchase

 In late 2016, Pfizer announced its intention to sell both of its 42nd Street buildings and move its headquarters to another Manhattan building.
 Pfizer placed the 42nd Street buildings for sale in early 2017 and signed a lease at The Spiral at Hudson Yards in 2018, intending to relocate there.
-David Werner tentatively agreed to buy the buildings that April, and Werner, Alexandria Real Estate Equities, Deutsche Bank, and the State of Wisconsin Investment Board bought 219 and 235 East 42nd Street for $363.5 million in July.
+In April, David Werner tentatively agreed to buy the buildings.
+In July, Werner, Alexandria Real Estate Equities, Deutsche Bank, and the State of Wisconsin Investment Board bought 219 and 235 East 42nd Street for $363.5 million.
 The acquisition was funded by a $150 million loan from Morgan Stanley.
-Public records indicate that the partners paid $228 million for 235 East 42nd Street (excluding the land) and $142 million for 219 East 42nd Street.
+Public records indicate that the partners paid $228 million for 235 East 42nd Street, excluding the land, and $142 million for 219 East 42nd Street.
 Pfizer signed a five-year leaseback agreement for both buildings, allowing it to continue occupying the buildings temporarily.

-Werner leased the land under 235 East 42nd Street, paying Bernard Kayden $407 million; sources disagree on whether the leasehold was acquired in 2018 or 2021.
+Werner leased the land under 235 East 42nd Street, paying Bernard Kayden $407 million.
+Sources disagree on whether the leasehold was acquired in 2018 or 2021.
 Alexandria initially wanted to redevelop 219 East 42nd Street as a life-sciences building after Pfizer's lease expired.
 Pfizer's Hudson Yards headquarters formally opened in April 2023, leaving the 42nd Street building vacant.